D. Wynne Thorne Career Research Award Nomination Procedures

 - Nominees not selected from the previous year are automatically carried forward for consideration the following year for one additional cycle.
 Although not required, submission of updated versions of the nomination letter and candidate CV are strongly encouraged.
 New letters from experts may be solicited but are not required.

 - Nominees not selected either of two consecutive years must remain out of the process for one selection cycle before resubmitting a package.
+If you are uncertain about the eligibility of your nominee, please contact the Office of Research.

-- Name and A # of nominee
+- Name, title, contact information and A # of nominee

 - Letter of Nomination.
 The letter of nomination should be no longer than three pages.
 Letters that begin with impact and significance are rhetorically more persuasive than letters that detail the candidate’s accomplishments in chronological order.
 The letter should indicate the candidate’s research role (e.g., percentage in the role statement) and explain the candidate’s research and its impact in the context of their discipline.
 This description should be written such that a diverse audience or the public could understand how the research, scholarship, or artistic activity has made a difference.